All Episodes

 It's the first time ever that's happened.

-But uh but don't rule it out.
+But don't rule it out.

-Andy, Frisco, Texas, you are on open line Friday.
+Andy, Frisco, Texas, you are on Open Line Friday.

 Hello.